Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 CEO approves

-Reactive (on request)
+Reactive (upon request)

 CISO / Legal